Hit Different

 "Hit Different" is a single by American singer SZA featuring fellow American singer Ty Dolla Sign.
-The singers wrote the song with Rob Bisel and producers The Neptunes.
-The song was recorded at the home of American record producer DJ Khaled and released through Top Dawg Entertainment on September 4, 2020, days after SZA posted on social media suggesting that the record label had been intentionally pushing back the release date of her music.
-It is a contemporary R&B torch song about a dysfunctional but tempting relationship.
+The two wrote the song with Rob Bisel and producers the Neptunes.
+It was recorded at the home of producer DJ Khaled and released through Top Dawg Entertainment on September 4, 2020, days after SZA posted on social media suggesting that the record label had been intentionally pushing back the release date of her music.
+It is an R&B torch song about a dysfunctional but tempting relationship.

 "Hit Different" was met with generally positive reviews from music critics, who commended the song's nostalgic musical structure and SZA's writing.
 "Hit Different" was included on several publications' year-end lists of the best songs of the year, including those of NPR and Consequence of Sound.
 The song peaked at number 29 on the Billboard Hot 100, giving SZA her highest debut on the chart, and made appearances on Australian and UK charts.

 The accompanying music video, directed by SZA, shows the singer dancing in various settings, before ending with a snippet of successor single "Good Days".
-Although "Hit Different" didn't make the final cut of SZA's second album, SOS, a sample of the song is included on the track "Love Language" from the album.

 Background and composition

 "Hit Different" saw SZA's first release as the sole lead artist since her 2017 album Ctrl.
 The song came less than a month after SZA claimed in a series of tweets that Top Dawg Entertainment head Punch had been purposely delaying the release of her new music, calling their relationship "hostile" and spawning the "#FreeSZA" hashtag on Twitter.
 In an interview with Zane Lowe for Apple Music, she revealed that she had recorded the song at DJ Khaled's house while he was performing at the Super Bowl LIV preshow.
 Speaking in the same interview about the song, she said, "I just wanted to give people something just to vibe because I have so much stuff that I'm just done holding onto."
 She also expressed that she was hesitant to release the single, telling Lowe, "I was crying with [my] mom because I haven't dropped anything in so long and I just feel like the anxiety...Sometimes I'm strong enough to just drop something and then two weeks passes, and then I'm not strong anymore."

-"Hit Different" is a contemporary R&B song.
+"Hit Different" is an R&B song.
 It begins with Pharrell's trademark "four-count" and features a chorus sung by Ty Dolla Sign.
 SZA's voice on the song has been described as "silky" and "dreamy", while Ty's voice has been described as a "coo".
 Lyrically, "Hit Different" is a torch song which details a dysfunctional relationship with an emotionally distant partner to whom she keeps returning.
 Her worries about this person are emphasized in the lyrics: "Can't trust decision when you near me/Get myself caught in your crossfire".